 Professor Ingunn Holen BSc, MSc, PhD

-Professor in Bone Oncology, Leader of Laboratory Research Team in Academic Unit of Clinical Oncology, University of Sheffield
+Professor in Bone Oncology, Leader of Laboratory Research Team in Department of Oncology and Metabolism, University of Sheffield

 Molecular mechanisms and effects of combination therapy in bone metastasis from breast and prostate cancer